+Simply, one of the best collection in the world.
 Bernini’s ability to transform a solid chunk of marble into the soft flesh of Persephone, yielding to the grip of Pluto is reason enough to visit Galleria Borghese.
-In addition to the stunning collection of Bernini marbles, visitors to are spoilt further by a selection of Raffaello, Caravaggio, Tiziano and Canova masterpieces.
+In addition to the stunning collection of Bernini marbles, visitors to are spoilt further by a selection of Raffaello, Caravaggio, Brueghel, Tiziano and Canova masterpieces.
 Pre-booking is essential.

 Immerse yourself in the Renaissance at Villa Farnesina.
 Almost every inch of the interior of this 16th-century villa is decorated with elaborate frescoes, the most famous of which are by Raphael on the ground floor.